Hey there, world! Happy Sunday everyone!

 The first sight that greeted GPA when the bus pulled into the community was row after row of faded apartment buildings with their brightly painted verandas, and the children and adults occupying the front steps of their home as well as the parking lots.
 We were immediately welcomed by the KV Lifeline Foundation, who then ushered us into a room and explained our mission.

 Basically, the GPA participants, armed with our trusty manila envelopes filled with blank surveys (loaded each with roughly 50 questions), razor sharp pencils and blinding grins, were to infiltrate every apartment blocks and cover as many people as possible to participate in the surveys.
-It was like fundraising all over again, but less intense in emotional distress; the residents were surprisingly friendly and open to their share in what they believed could be improved to the community, as well as what they individually could do to help if the opportunity called-whether they liked Lady Hailes of not.
+The residents were surprisingly friendly and open to share what they believed could be improved to the community, as well as what they individually could do to help if the opportunity called-whether they liked Lady Hailes or not.

 While waiting for the other teams to conquer their share of apartment blocks, the brothers and sisters who already finished crowded in front of a block and limed away; some taught the children romping about how to dance while others searched for ways to kill time.
 Something interesting that quite a few of us noticed, was that there was a mini grocery store on the top floor, and the people hanging around underneath would shout out to the family living there what they wanted.
 The customer would then place the appropriate cash amount into a makeshift soda bottle bucket and the ‘worker’ would reel it in with a string, put the change and their order into the bottle bucket and lower it back down to the customer.